 Contact a Stamford Forgery Criminal Lawyer Today

 As illustrated above, Forgery cases can go in many different directions, ranging from harmless cases of Fake IDs among college students to the more serious crimes of forging drugstore prescriptions and counterfeiting money.
 The reality, however, is that most Forgery cases are felony charges which, if not handled properly, can have a lasting and devastating impact on your criminal record and employment prospects.
-Don’t go to court alone on Stamford, Darien and New Canaan Forgery arrests.
+Don’t go to court alone on Forgery arrests.
 Fake ID arrests and forging drug prescription cases can snowball into probation and a criminal conviction history if you do not have an experienced Connecticut criminal lawyer by your side.
-So don’t wait any longer.
 Call a Mark Sherman Law criminal lawyer today for a consultation on your Connecticut Forgery arrest.
 The stakes are too high not to make a phone call.